 Continuous Stationery Forms can be designed in-house to any style or template you wish.

 If you are using an existing Sage® or Pegasus® continuous stationery form, (in fact any form design can be replicated), and would like your logo and details added then this is very easy to do.
-Just send us a copy of your existing sheet and we’ll take care of the rest.

 - Order Forms

 - Remittance Advice

 - A4 continuous Letterheads etc.

 1 or multiple colours and 1 part or multiple part sets.

 Also available are Integrated Forms, i.e. continuous forms with removable peel-out labels.